ImperialCollegeLondon/RSEBlog/docs/posts/20260914_deploy_llm.md

     }'
 ```

 You’ll see that the request is structured as JSON, with fields compatible with the OpenAI API format, which is quite standard in LLM inference.
-We first select the model we set up earlier, and then construct our query message’s content, using the user role.
-Note also our `max_tokens` choice of 100.
+We first select the model we set up earlier, and then construct our query message’s content, using the `user` role.
+Note also our `max_tokens` choice of 50.
 The response you receive might look a little like this:

 ```text
 "role": "assistant",